n8willis/opentype-shaping-documents/errata.md

 Using ZWJ within lookup patterns in the manner suggested by the "Implementation Notes" is not common practice.

+### Emoji ###

+#### Skin-tone permutations ####

+It is unclear whether ZWJ multi-person group emoji sequences are expected to include combinations where some emoji in the sequence are followed by a Fitzpatrick skin-tone modifier but other emoji in the sequence are not followed by a Fitzpatrick skin-tone modifier.

+For example, it is unclear whether the sequence "Man,ZWJ,Handshake,Man,SkinTone-2" constitues a valid ZWJ "Couple holding hands" sequence.

+#### Gender permutations ####

+It is unclear whether ZWJ multi-person group emoji sequences are expected to include combinations where some emoji in the sequence are are an explicit gender but other emoji in the sequence are not explicit gender.

+For example, it is unclear whether the sequence "Man,ZWJ,Handshake,Person" constitues a valid ZWJ "Couple holding hands" sequence.

+It is also unclear whether the ZWJ multi-person family sequence must have explicit gender-ordering for the adult humans depicted.

+For example, it is unclear whether the sequence "Man,ZWJ,Woman,ZWJ,Girl" should be rendered identically to the sequence "Woman,ZWJ,Man,ZWJ,Girl".

 ## OpenType ##